 The interconnected world

 The Co-CEOs of LR OneOcean and OTG have imagined exactly that situation and that is what they are planning to create.
-This was the vision behind the decision to combine LROO and OTG in 2024 and work has begun to make this a reality.
+This was the vision behind the decision to combine OneOcean and OTG in 2024 and work has begun to make this a reality.
 And the ambition goes further.

 Our roles for the whole industry

-“Customers are saying wouldn’t it be good to have everything on a single platform.
+“Customers are saying ‘Wouldn’t it be good to have everything on a single platform?’
 They are all tired of workarounds and after-the-fact bridging between solutions.
 Everybody is looking to simplify their life.
-The market is ready for it”
+The market is ready for it.”

+“This will take a neutral player whose only focus is providing this service to the industry,” says Goubert.
 “And we have the sheer scale to do it.
 We have a large product portfolio.
 In every single category we have either the number one or two in the market – and I would claim they are number one.

 “We have thirty thousand vessels using at least one of our solutions today, we have more than one million seafarers using one of our training solutions.
 So, we have a strong position to access an unrivalled amount of data points, and every time a ship or crew member is using one of our solutions, we can better understand how our customers work.

-“On top of that, between the two companies we probably have decades of historical data that we can leverage…it puts us in a much better position than anyone else in the market.”
+“On top of that, between the two companies we probably have decades of historical data that we can leverage.
+It puts us in a much better position than anyone else in the market.”

 “Both OneOcean and OTG are leaders in their respective areas,” he says.
 “No other digital maritime provider has the breadth of solutions or the scale we have.
 That is a clear differentiator.